peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

   <b>Parameters:</b>

  * <i>base64Padding</i>: Whether padding is included when writing data in base64url or traditional base64 format to JSON.

+<a id="Void_ctor_System_String"></a>
+### JSONOptions Constructor

+    public JSONOptions(
+        string paramString);

+ Initializes a new instance of the [PeterO.Cbor.JSONOptions](PeterO.Cbor.JSONOptions.md) class.

+    <b>Parameters:</b>

+ * <i>paramString</i>: A string setting forth the options to use.
+This is a semicolon-separated list of options, each of which has a key and a value separated by an equal sign ("=").
+Whitespace and line separators are not allowed to appear between the semicolons or between the equal signs, nor may the string begin or end with whitespace.
+The string can be empty, but cannot be null.
+The following is an example of this parameter:  `base64padding=false` .
+The key can be any one of the following in any combination of case:  `base64padding` .
+Other keys are ignored.
+If the same key appears more than once, the value given for the last such key is used.
+The two keys just given can have a value of  `1` ,  `true` ,  `yes` , or  `on`  (in any combination of case), which means true, and any other value meaning false.
+For example,  `base64padding=Yes`  and  `base64padding=1`  both set the  `Base64Padding`  property to true.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>paramString</i>
+ is null.

 <a id="Void_ctor"></a>
 ### JSONOptions Constructor